 Blood

-The artist's blood cells have become virtual space.
+The artist's blood cells have become a virtual space.

 The artist's blood cells have become virtual.

-This project is exhibited 2019.6.21.-6.28.
+This project was exhibited 2019.6.21.-6.28.
 BLOOD, at Seoul Art Space Mullae, sponsored by the Ministry of Science and ICT and The Korea Foundation for the Advancement of Science and Creativity, Seoul.

 © Su Hyun Kim with Guhmsoon and Mushi